 If you want a total control over your camera then you should get a DSLR camera.
 But bear in mind that this camera will definitely take up lots of space when traveling.
 With additional equipment that go along, like extra batteries, different lenses, tripod, and the body itself, you'll need an entire bag only for your photography equipment.
 We have a Canon t3i with 24-105 mm lens and loving it.
 We find that 24-105 mm lens is relatively light-weighted, and a good option if you are trying to avoid carrying around too many different lenses.
 This one covers most of the situations you'll want to capture without compromising much the quality of your shots.

-GoPro HERO 5 Black is a new tech gadget everybody seems crazy about (including us!).
+GoPro HERO 7 Black is a great tech gadget everybody seems crazy about (including us!).
 It's small, it's compact, water resistant and great for video (photos as well).

 Lumix Panasonic GX85 is our newest toy.
 It's a mirror-less camera with interchangeable lenses … it basically means that it can do everything that our big DSLR can do, but it's light-weighted, and it's small (it fits in the pocket of my jacket).
 It also has a great range of lenses to choose from.
 And these lenses are a fraction of the price (and a size) compared with DSLR lenses.
 Total winner!
 If you want to have only one camera, we highly recommend checking mirror-less ones.